KrushnaPardeshi/good-game/SOLUTION-1.md

 # GoodGame Interview Task 2024

-# Solution 1: 100% automated setup to run on any Linux-based operating system that supports Docker, Docker Compose bash shell.
+# Solution 1: 100% Fully Automated Setup for Any Linux System with Docker and Docker Compose & bash shell.

 ## Prerequisites